unforced/new-bump/.cursorguides/tracking.md

 - Enhanced implementation guides with improved context management and test-first approach
 - Created an implementation guide template for future milestones
 - Moved project tracking file to .cursorguides/tracking.md for better organization
+- Created Supabase client utility with proper error handling
+- Defined database schema with tables for profiles, places, check-ins, friends, meetups, and settings
+- Set up Row Level Security (RLS) policies for all tables
+- Updated AuthContext to use Supabase for authentication
+- Implemented email OTP authentication flow
+- Created profile service for managing user profiles
+- Implemented data subscription hook with polling fallback
+- Added tests for Supabase client, error handling, and authentication
+- Fixed failing tests in error handling and authentication context

 ## Notes on Supabase Initialization
 When initializing Supabase with `supabase init`, you may be prompted about generating VS Code settings for Deno.
 You can bypass this by using `echo "N" | supabase init` to automatically answer "no" to this question.